tomerd/swift-server-metrics-api-proposal/README.md

     }
 ```

-To ensure performance, `Metrics.makeXxx` will returned a cached copy of the metric object so can be called on the hot path.
+To ensure performance, `Metrics.makeXxx` can return a cached copy of the metric object so can be called on the hot path.

 ## Detailed design